Weather-related closures, delays for the Brazos Valley

 COVID-19 testing

-COVID-19 testing: Tests scheduled for Bachmann Community Park will be canceled through Thursday.
-Testing at the kiosk at St. Teresa's Catholic Church will reopen Monday.
+COVID-19 testing: Testing at the kiosk at St. Teresa's Catholic Church will reopen Monday.

 Brazos County vaccination hub: The Brazos Center vaccine hub will be closed this week.